The key to Miami Dolphins improving their future

 My point, however, is about last year.

-After 2016, the Dolphins already had serious, serious doubts about paying Landry.
+After 2016, the Dolphins already had serious doubts about paying Landry.
 They weren’t sure they wanted to do it.
 They wanted him to jump through hoops like reporting to the offseason program and minicamp.
 They wanted to see how he fit.

 They wanted to let the thing play out.